raviu2500/New/README.md

-# Deploy web application in Elastic Bean Stack Anil is good person
+# Deploy web application in Elastic Bean Stack Anil is good person.Same are as usual to the network for new comers

 # Pre-Requisites
     Springboot Application